Magical Clay: Aztec Secret Indian Healing Clay Mask Review

 Be sure you don’t mix your apple cider vinegar and clay mask together in a metal bowl.
 Choose a container that is glass, ceramic, or wooden instead.

-One tub of Aztec Secret Indian Healing Clay mask powder should make 10-15 uses.
+One tub of Aztec Secret Indian Healing Clay mask powder should make 10-15 uses as a face mask.
+If you’re using it for foot soaks or body wraps, your container may not last as long.

 The packaging says you should leave the mask on for 15-20 minutes, but if you have more sensitive skin, 5-10 minutes will do!

-After the allotted time, remove the clay gently with warm water.
+After the allotted time, remove the clay gently with your hands and warm water.
+Follow up with other steps of your skincare routine like toner, serum, and moisturizer, or face oil.

 You might see some redness after using the Aztec Secret Indian Healing Clay mask.
-If you did your recommended patch test, you should know about how long the redness will last so you can time makeup application and leaving the house accordingly.
+If you did your recommended patch test, you should know how long the redness will last so you can time your makeup application and leave the house accordingly.

 For me, I saw more redness on my forehead and less on my cheeks and T-zone.
 It’s just different for everybody.